Wizcorp/domes/ReadMe.md

 #### Other

+**writer.invoke(string eventName, mixed data)**

+Emits `eventName` on the dome with `(string path, mixed data)` as arguments to listeners.
+The invocation will be part of the diff structure, making it possible to use this mechanism to emit events over a serialized connection between multiple domes.
+The event emission happens the moment you call `applyDiff` on your dome.

 **writer.destroy()**

 Cleans out all data from the writer.
 If this writer is a child dome of another dome or writer, this will have no